© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 What about metal items?

 Some metal items may tarnish or corrode in humid bathrooms and care should be taken to select hardware items that have adequate protection via powder coatings, plating or lacquered finishes.

 How can we predict performance in bathrooms?

 The performance in use of bathroom (and shower room) products can best be predicted by using a chamber with a constant high humidity.
-SATRA uses a large chamber set at 85 per cent relative humidity (rh) and 25°C to evaluate bathroom furniture and accessories.
+SATRA uses a large chamber set at 85 per cent RH and 25°C to evaluate bathroom furniture and accessories.
 This constant high humidity atmosphere allows items to be observed over a period of several weeks and for signs of deterioration to be identified.
-Careful measurements of product dimensions and moisture content are taken at regular intervals to plot any change.
+Careful measurements of product dimensions are taken at regular intervals to plot any change.
 The surfaces of furniture are examined for the emergence of cracks or fissures, which indicate excessive movement and which could result in a customer complaint.

 Image © Porcelanosa

 Box 2: Problems identified with bathroom furniture

 Typical examples of problems with wooden bathroom cabinets and accessories such as towel rails, shelves, racks and mirror frames include:

 - drawers that stick due to expansion of the timber